Grand Canyon Education (LOPE)

 Founded in 1949, Grand Canyon Education (NASDAQ:LOPE) is an educational services provider known for its operation at Grand Canyon University.

-- Market-beating returns on capital illustrate that management has a knack for investing in profitable ventures, and its returns are growing as it capitalizes on even better market opportunities
+• Market-beating returns on capital illustrate that management has a knack for investing in profitable ventures, and its returns are climbing as it finds even more attractive growth opportunities

-- One risk is its 5.5% annual revenue growth over the last five years was slower than its consumer discretionary peers
+• On a dimmer note, its annual revenue growth of 5.5% over the last five years was below our standards for the consumer discretionary sector

 Grand Canyon Education shows some potential.
-If you like the stock, the price seems fair.
+If you believe in the company, the price looks fair.

 Why Is Now The Time To Buy Grand Canyon Education?